eartharchive/tierralibre.github.io/_posts/2016-08-22-chi-kung-chip.md

 <iframe src="https://player.vimeo.com/video/179723181" width="640" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 Is a work in progress and the calculations for the data still need to be adjusted and improved.
-But the basics is there:
+But the basics are there:

 - Backend end with [Crossbar.io](https://crossbar.io)
 - Front end with React
 - Drawing [Konva](http://konvajs.github.io/)

 To do:

 - Improve the UI
 - Improve the calculations
 - Users and record trainning data in sessions so it can be analyzed later.
 (Graphs etc ...)